-When building the agency request Uniform Allowance, an agency should use the schedule established in NEBS and enter the total number of FTE positions who qualify for each uniform type (i.e., ranger, correctional officer, maintenance worker, lifeguard, etc.).
+When building the Agency Request Uniform Allowance, the agency uses the schedule established in NEBS and enters the total number of FTE positions who qualify for each uniform type (i.e., ranger, correctional officer, maintenance worker, lifeguard, etc.).
 All uniform qualified employees, including vacant positions, are to be budgeted annually for replacement uniforms.
 Therefore, if an agency has a uniformed staff of 250, the agency would budget for 250 replacement uniforms in both years of the biennium.
-This is illustrated in the NEBS sample screen at the top of the page.
+This is illustrated in the NEBS sample screen above.

 In addition, a documented turnover factor for uniformed staff should be entered as new FTEs, which is based on the turnover factor for the different uniformed staff in the base year.
-If the agency has a uniformed staff of 250 and an estimated turnover rate of 11% for the class code, the agency would budget for 28 new uniforms (250 X 11% =

-27.5) in both years of the biennium.
-In this case, the NEBS Uniform schedule would be completed as shown below:
+If the agency has a uniformed staff of 250 and an estimated turnover rate of 11% for the class code, the agency would budget for 28 new uniforms (250 X 11% = 27.5) in both years of the biennium.
+In this case, the NEBS Uniform Schedule would be completed as shown below: